Sentinel-One/detection-as-code/README.md

 Manage your SentinelOne detection rules the same way you manage code: in Git, reviewed via Pull Requests, and deployed automatically by GitHub Actions.

+This repo is a **reference implementation** provided for illustrative purposes only.
+It is a starter template you can adapt to your environment, and is not a production-ready deployment architecture or a substitute for your own security review, access controls, and credential management decisions.
-This repo is a **reference implementation** — a starter template you can clone, drop your own rules into, point at your SentinelOne console, and give an API token.
-It is provided as an example and is **not** actively maintained, so expect to adapt the workflow to your own needs.
+It is provided as an example and is not actively maintained.

 For more in-depth documentation and examples (multi-target deployments, advanced rule features, troubleshooting), see the official SentinelOne documentation.